 - a list of members and their departmental affiliations; and

 - a budget.

 Please send proposals to the CIS Executive Director, John Tirman.
 Requests will be considered as they are received.

 To receive a reimbursement after a meeting go to the SAPweb Self Service webpage (certificates required) and click on the Money Matters tab, then select Request a Reimbursement on the left-hand column.
 Enter the relevant info, leaving the G/L and Cost Object boxes blank.
 You need to scan in your receipts and attach them.
 The system will

-give you an option to send it to someone for approval -- enter Casey Johnson (caseyj@MIT.EDU).
-Your message is sent to Casey who approves it and forwards it electronically to
+give you an option to send it to someone for approval -- enter Phiona Lovett (phiona@MIT.EDU).
+Your message is sent to Phiona who approves it and forwards it electronically to

 Note: Tax will not be reimbursed.